tudasc/PIRA/README.md

 Every item specifies which *analyzer* should be used.
 The default is the analyzer that ships with PIRA, and which can be found in `./extern/src/pgis`.
-The particular analyzer is responsible for steering the instruementation refinement, and is, therefore, an essential part of the PIRA framework.
+The particular analyzer is responsible for steering the instrumentation refinement, and is, therefore, an essential part of the PIRA framework.

 The *argmap* field specifies the different arguments that are passed to the target application when running the performance experiments.
-How the arguments are passed to the target application is defined by the different *mappers*.
+How the arguments are passed to the target application is defined by different *mappers*.
-In the example, a *Linear* mapper is used, which simply iterates the values of the parameter *size* in the order given in the list.
+In the example, a *Linear* mapper is used, which simply iterates the values of the parameter named *size* in the order given in the list.

 ```{.json}
 "argmap": {